 August “Charles” Fey was born in 1862 in Bavaria, Germany – no one knew that he was going to change the future of gambling only 33 years later.
+Also, learn more about how the online slots world evolved today.

 Charles first discovered his love of mechanics and electricals at the age of 14, when he helped his brother work at a Farm Tool Factory one summer.
 He wanted to get away though, partly due to his father's strict parenting, and partly due to the fact he didn’t want to be enlisted in the German Army.
 He wanted to follow in his uncle's footsteps and immigrate to the USA.